 A New Chapter of Repairs and Renewal

 On the ground, CU’s Community Infrastructure Regionalization Project Manager Janelle Saucedo has been instrumental in guiding D Bar B through its most recent phases of improvement.
-Her work bridges the technical and financial sides of infrastructure — from grant writing and engineering coordination to ensuring compliance protocols are met.
+Her work bridges the technical and financial sides of infrastructure — helping small systems like D Bar B not only apply for funding but also navigate the complex state procedures that come after awards are granted.

-“CU’s process was again quick and easy,” Vallian said.
+“CU’s process was quick and easy again,” Vallian said.
 “Everything went smoothly.”

 Resilience Through Partnership